 114 Urban Studies: The Culture of the City

 This course examines religious beliefs and spirituality in global cultures.
-It takes a comparative approach to Western and non-Western beliefs beliefs, including spirituality, beliefs in the supernatural, religious specialists, rituals, faith healing, and the intersection of faith and socio-political forces in contemporary life.
-The exact focus of the course varies, with such topics as New Religious Movements, and the internet alternating with Religion, Ritual, Magic and Healing, and the Anthropology of Death.
+It takes a comparative approach to Western and non-Western beliefs, including spirituality, beliefs in the supernatural, religious specialists, rituals, faith healing, and the intersection of faith and socio-political forces in contemporary life.
+The exact focus of the course varies, with such topics as New Religious Movements and the Internet alternating with Religion, Ritual, Magic and Healing, and the Anthropology of Death.
 May be repeated for credit as the content varies.

 118 Health and Illness